we-are-mono/docs/tutorials/linux-from-scratch.md

 # Build a Debian Linux image from scratch

+This tutorial has an accompanying [YouTube video](https://youtu.be/vJ44sgnsREk).

 In order to build a Debian linux from scratch for an embedded device, we need three components:

 - Linux Kernel
 - Root filesystem (along with an optional initial RAM filesystem)
 - A device tree

+{% hint style="info" %}
 If you encounter any issues following this tutorial, you're likely missing dependencies like `build-essential` on your system.
-I'm using Debian (bookworm) virtual machine on the M1 Mac Studio for everything below which means I don't have to use cross compilation tools, but if you're working on an x86 machine, give [this document](https://bootlin.com/doc/training/embedded-linux/embedded-linux-labs.pdf) a read.
+Also, I'm using Debian (bookworm) virtual machine on the M1 Mac Studio for everything below which means I don't have to use cross compilation tools, but if you're working on an x86 machine, give [this document](https://bootlin.com/doc/training/embedded-linux/embedded-linux-labs.pdf) a read.
+{% endhint %}

 ## Build the kernel